by Shannon Vasconcelos, former financial aid officer at Tufts University

 The most important question you need to ask yourself before tapping a 401k to pay for college is, “Will I need this money for my retirement?”
 For most Americans, the answer to this question is a resounding “Yes!”
 Very few of us have overfunded our retirement accounts.
 With life expectancies on the rise, you may be looking at supporting yourself for 30 years or more in retirement, and, with the current uncertainty in our Social Security system, it’s looking like 401k’s are going to necessarily be a primary provider of retirement income.
 Whether you withdraw or borrow from your retirement account to pay for college, years of potential growth are being sacrificed, possibly putting your retirement at risk.

 Alternatively, there are a number of ways to successfully manage college costs without tapping a 401k.
 If finances are a concern, as they are for most of us (particularly now), be sure your child applies to some colleges where they will qualify for significant need-based financial aid or are likely to be recruited with sizable scholarship offers.
-Our college finance experts can help you understand your options to pay for college and find scholarships and merit-based aid.
+At Bright Horizons College Coach, our college finance experts help families understand their options to pay for college and find scholarships and merit-based aid.
 Public colleges, including public honors colleges, can be an economical alternative to pricier private schools, and beginning one’s education at a local community college can be an effective means to reduce college costs substantially.
 Most colleges now offer a monthly payment plan so that parents can budget the tuition bill over the course of the year, and, finally, there are a number of student and parent loans available to help pay for college.
 In contrast, there are no favorable loans available to finance your retirement.
 Unless you want to be dependent upon your children in your golden years, you may want to think twice before tapping your 401k to pay for their college.
 Consider if, in the long run, you are really doing your children any favors.